 - Newspaper Readers, who only watch a few channels on mostly live TV and don’t use internet much.
 This is my parents’ generation and older, though my parents themselves are quite media savvy and spend most of their retirement days on their desktop computers.
 (They do like their smart phones but they seem tech forward for their age.)

-- Email Senders and Facebook posters, who are getting hooked on commercial free streaming video services which we still may watch on a big TV.
-We like to text also, but our texts are much longer than Millennials’ and often look more like emails.
-While we still occasionally flip through a printed magazine or read a paperback, most of our media consumption is online.
+- Email Senders and Facebook posters, who get hooked on commercial free, streaming video services which we still may watch on a big TV.
+We like to text also, but Gen X texts are much longer than Millennials’ and often look more like emails.
+While we still occasionally flip through a printed magazine or read a paperback, nearly all our media consumption is online now.

-- Social media junkies who consume videos on YouTube, Snapchat and now Tiktok.
-My Gen Z child only watches our big TV if it’s family movie night.
-All “her” media is consumed on a gaming PC or iPhone.
-She texts at lightning speed and uses email only for teachers or her grandmas.
+- Social media junkies who consume videos on YouTube, Snapchat and Instagram.
+My young Gen Z or “Zoomer” teen only watches a big TV if it’s family movie night.
+All their media influencers are viewed on a laptop, gaming PC or iPhone.
+Having had a smart phone from the age of ten or younger, they text at lightning speed and use email only for school or Grandma.

 Any mass media outlet should think about these different audiences.
-Something new will always be coming around but take heed, omni platform marketers– newspaper readers will still be around for quite some time!
+Something new will always be coming around but take heed, omni channel marketers– newspaper readers will still be around for quite some time!

 Photo: Moody College of Communication studio at my alma mater UT Austin.
 Courtesy utexas.edu.